stefanclaas/canlock/README.md

 program useful.

 It is importatnt that you use ' ' instead of " ",
-for the MI-D parameter, like '<12345@example.org>'
+for the MI-D parameter, in angle brackets.